FireguiQueen/harvard-cs50/week-00_scratch/01_computer_science_introduction.md

 ## Are software engineers scientists
 - A computer scientist creates a new material → an engineer uses it to build something.
 - An engineer develops a new tool → a scientist uses it to discover something new.
-> Often, the same person does both, cycling between theory and application; however, developing simple things (like web applications or general software) doesn't make you a scientist.
-You can be a computer science student, but not a computer scientist — unless you're contributing new discoveries to the field.
+> Developing simple things (like web applications or general software) doesn’t make you a scientist.
+You can be a computer science student, but not a computer scientist — unless you’re contributing new discoveries to the field, like Alan Turing, for instance.

 ___________________